 - gene mutations

 - regulatory toxicology

 - pharmaceutical screening

-The Ames test is a short-term bacterial reverse mutation assay specifically designed to detect a wide range of chemical substances that can produce genetic damage that leads to permanent gene mutations.
-The test employs several histidine dependent Salmonella strains each carrying different mutations in various genes in the histidine operon.
+The Ames test is a short-term bacterial reverse gene mutation assay specifically designed to detect a wide range of chemical substances that can produce genetic damage that leads to permanent gene mutations.
+The test has been described in detail in OECD TG 471 and employs several histidine dependent Salmonella strains each carrying different mutations in various genes in the histidine operon.
 These mutations act as hot spots for mutagens that cause DNA damage via different mechanisms.
 When the Salmonella tester strains are grown on a minimal media agar plate containing a trace of histidine, only those bacteria that revert to histidine independence are able to form colonies.
 The number of spontaneously induced revertant colonies per plate is relatively constant.
 However, when a mutagen is added to the plate, the number of revertant colonies per plate is increased, usually in a dose-related manner.
-The standard plate incorporation test is the basic ames test.
+The standard plate incorporation test is the basic Ames test.
 Over the years modifications have been developed that enhanced the sensitivity of the test and allowed the testing of a wider range of chemicals, including gases and volatile chemicals.
-The best known modified ames test is the preincubation assay.
+The best known modified Ames test is the preincubation assay.